The equifibered approach to $\infty$-properads: Introduction

 \subsubsection{Acknowledgements}

 We would like to thank Philip Hackney, Rune Haugseng, and Oscar Randal-Williams for several useful conversations about the topic of the paper.
-We would also like to thank Joachim Kock and Lior Yanovski for comments on an earlier version of this draft.
+We would also like to thank Joachim Kock and Lior Yanovski for comments on an earlier version of this draft, Az\'elie Picot and Adela Zhang for pointing out an error, and the referee for their very detailed feedback and patience as we revised and extended this paper.

-The first author would like to thank the Hausdorff Research Institute for Mathematics for their hospitality during the 2022 trimester program during which part of this work was written.
+The first author would like to thank the Hausdorff Research Institute for Mathematics for their hospitality in the 2022 trimester program during which part of this work was written.
 Part of this work was completed while the second author was at the Mathematical Sciences Research Institute program (NSF grant no. DMS-1928930) at the UNAM campus in Cuernavaca.
-The second author is supported by the Danish National Research Foundation through the Copenhagen Centre for Geometry and Topology (DNRF151).
+The second author is supported by the ERC grant no.~772960, and would like to thank the Copenhagen Centre for Geometry and Topology for their hospitality.